Ryqite/NewsApp/README.md

 --------------------------------------------------------------------------------------
 Used programs/sites: Android Studio + NewsAPI site
 --------------------------------------------------------------------------------------
-Used libraries: Room, Retrofit,Coroutines,Koin and etc.(check gradle for more information)
+Used libraries: Room, Retrofit,Koin and etc.(check gradle for more information)
 --------------------------------------------------------------------------------------
 Screenshots of how app's working and it's design are below.
 --------------------------------------------------------------------------------------